Training Positive Perfectionism

 Are you interested in the training, but unable to attend the scheduled dates?
 Then please let us know of your interest by e-mail.
 You can send an e-mail to firstname.lastname@example.org.

-- Please take a moment to consider the questions below.
-Your answers will be the starting point for the first session.
+- Please answer the questions below.
+Your answers will be the starting point for the 1st session.